iiisthu/OS2021_Fall/Thread-1/README.md

 ## Task-4: Doing recommendation while updating the embedding

-Except the maintenance of the recommender system, the company also needs  to generate recommends for each user using the existing database.
+Except the maintenance of the recommender system, the company also needs  to generate recommendations for each user using the existing database.
 The recommendation should depend on the current version of data and not disturb the maintenance of the recommender system.
 Note that when an embedding update is going on, you can not at the same time read the embedding, as the embedding update is not an atomic operation.
 As the embedding update can take a long time, and can be quite frequent,